convergine/craft-guido/README.md

 **Guido** is a Craft CMS plugin that lets you create and manage in-panel guides directly inside the Craft control panel.
 It’s built to help agencies and developers provide clear documentation, onboarding instructions, and editor handbooks right where clients and team members need them.

-Write guides in **Markdown**, organize them by **categories**, embed images or links with simple syntax, take advantage of the built-in **search functionality**, and even **export/import guides** for easy re-use across projects.
+Write guides in **Markdown**, embed images or links with simple syntax, take advantage of the built-in **search functionality**, and even **export/import guides** for easy re-use across projects.
 With Guido, you can ship websites to clients with pre-made guides included—making training and support smoother.

 ---

 ## Features

 - **Guides in Markdown**: Write documentation in plain Markdown with support for headings, lists, links, and inline formatting.
 - **Image Embeds**: Link and display images directly in your guides with Markdown syntax.
-- **Organize by Categories**: Group related articles under categories for easier navigation.
 - **Admin Menu Integration**: Accessible from the main control panel menu for quick reference.
 - **Export/Import Articles**: Reuse and transfer guides between projects effortlessly.
 - **Search Functionality**: Quickly find guides across all categories.